-I am a senior research scientist with the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) and the Advanced Radar Research Center (ARRC) at the University of Oklahoma (OU), where I am affiliated with the National Severe Storms Laboratory (NSSL).
+I am the Assistant Director for NOAA Relations and a Senior Research Scientist with the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) and a faculty member in the Advanced Radar Research Center (ARRC) at the University of Oklahoma (OU), where I am affiliated with the National Severe Storms Laboratory (NSSL).

-My background is in electrical engineering, and I have over 15 years of experience in the field of weather radar signal processing.
+My background is in electrical engineering, and I have 22 years of experience in the field of weather radar signal processing.
 I am the leader of the Advanced Radar Techniques (ART) team within the Radar Research and Development Division at NSSL where I work on: